lobosan/vscode-remote-lamp/README.md

 * xmlrpc
 * gd

 > If you want to install more extension, just update `./bin/webserver/Dockerfile`.
-You can also generate a PR and we will merge if seems good for general purpose.
-> You have to rebuild the docker image by running `docker-compose build` and restart the docker containers.
+> You have to rebuild the docker image and restart the docker containers.

 ## phpMyAdmin